Virginia Licensing Overview for a Cosmetologist

 To become an esthetician, students are required to undertake 600 hours of coursework at a registered school of estheticians.

-Another popular method in which to become a standard cosmetologist in the state of Vermont is through an apprenticeship.
+Another popular method in which to become a standard cosmetologist in Virginia is through an apprenticeship.
 For those wishing to undertake an apprenticeship instead of attending a registered beauty school, they will need to be accepted under the charge of a licensed cosmetologist and complete three years and 3000 supervised hours within the field.

 The state of Virginia requires students who wish to become fully licensed as either a cosmetologist or an esthetician to successfully pass a licensing exam.
 Virginia uses the company Ergometric/National Testing Network (NTN) as their examination administers.
 This exam consists of two parts: a theoretical exam, and a practical exam.